ddalrymp/jacana/README.md

 Access Kibana in your browser: http://localhost:5601

-* On a first time access of Kibana:
+On a first time access of Kibana:

-* Click ‘Use my own data’ (the first screen on a first load - may not show either)
+* Click ‘Use my own data’ (Sometimes kibana asks this and sometimes not)
 * Click the top-left icon (three horizontal bars)
 * Select Discover under Kibana
 * Click ‘Index Patterns’